WHAT IS AN AFRICAN PYGMY HEDGEHOG?

 Generally speaking, no. The most common thing that you should be wary of is if the hedgehog begins to get a cold belly and walk slower, because this could be a sign he is going into torpor (hibernation).
 You should try to warm him up with a heat lamp.
 If you have a good heat setup to begin with, you should be fine, but accidents happen and power outages occur in the dead of winter - especially here in Illinois!

 They can also get mites, which are tiny, tiny bugs.
-Your hedgehog would start losing fur and quills if he had mites.
+Your hedgehog would start losing quills if he had mites.
 You might also see them in the bath.
 If this happens, you should take him to the vet for some medication.
 This is contagious to other hedgehogs, and possibly other animals like birds or small animals.

 Just like any animal, they can get an upper respiratory infection - which would be signified by a lot of sneezing and snot.
 This would require antibiotics, again from your vet.
 It is highly contagious to other hedgehogs if your hedgehog has this.